 Our objectives are to work with our customers to develop new types of alternative fuels to allow them to increase the amount they can use and thus reduce their demand for fossil fuels.
 Our current SRF contains approximately 45% biomass, which is something we are aiming to increase as the demand for this grows and the pressure to reduce CO2 emissions rises.
-A further objective is to explore the possibility of developing other alternative fuels, to generate electrical and thermal energy from small-scale gasification installations, including one that can be burnt in redundant coal-fired power stations to generate electricity.
+A further objective is to explore the possibility of developing other alternative fuels, to generate electrical and thermal energy from small-scale gasification installations, including one that can be burnt in redundant coal-fired power stations to generate electricity using SRF in the form of pellets as fuel.
 We are working with our UK cement kiln customers to develop a main burner fuel for use in other parts of their system, which will be more refined than the SRF that we currently produce.
 Once developed, the demand for this will be considerable.

-Fair review of the business
+Review of the business

-The turnover of the all the companies in the group for the full year of 2021-2022 has collectively decreased slightly.
-Largely due to the delay in main off-takers increasing their demand for SRF due to various issues decreasing material in and increasing by product material.
+The turnover of the all the companies in the group for the full year of 2022-2023 has collectively increased slightly though there is a slight decrease in gross profit.
+Largely due to the delay in main off-takers increasing their demand for SRF due to various issues decreasing material in and increasing by product material and an increase in price for offtake material.

 The group continued to invest in new equipment and technology to improve the quality of the final SRF material and reduce by product.

-Lancashire Waste Management Ltd continue to support the transportation .
+Lancashire Waste Management continue to support the transportation.

-The demand for SRF in the UK is expected to continue as pressure to reduce fossil fuel consumption and reduce CO2 emissions is still prevalent
+The demand for SRF in the UK is expected to continue as pressure to reduce fossil fuel consumption and reduce CO2 emissions is still prevalent though demand has decreased from knock on effects of a downturn in the building trade in the current economic climate.